Selena Gomez: My Mind & Me

 Selena Gomez: My Mind & Me is a 2022 American documentary film that follows singer and actress Selena Gomez during a six year period of her career.
-The film documents her struggles with fame and her physical and mental well-being in the wake of her diagnosis with lupus and bipolar disorder.
-It was directed by Alek Keshishian, produced by Lighthouse Media & Management and Interscope Films, and released to Apple TV+ and select theaters on November 4, 2022.
+The film documents her struggles with physical and mental well-being in the wake of her diagnosis with lupus and bipolar disorder.
+It was directed by Alek Keshishian, produced by Lighthouse Management + Media and Interscope Films, and released to Apple TV+ and select theaters on November 4, 2022.

 Premiering at the opening night of the AFI Fest on November 2, 2022, Selena Gomez: My Mind & Me was met with a positive critical reception; the documentary was praised for mental health transparency.
 Accompanying the film's release, "My Mind & Me", a song by Gomez featured in the end credits, was released as a single.

 Synopsis

 The official synopsis as released by Apple TV+, "After years in the limelight, Selena Gomez achieves unimaginable stardom.
 But just as she reaches a new peak, an unexpected turn pulls her into darkness.
 This uniquely raw and intimate documentary spans her six-year journey into a new light."